How to make vocals sit in a mix

 Dynamic equalizer to control muddy frequencies in the vocal.

-S-sounds can sometimes stand out and cause vocals to sound unnatural and too aggressive in a mix.
-To fix this, you can use a De-Esser or a multi-band compressor with an automatic release time or one that matches the BPM of the song.
+Sibilant sounds (S-sounds) can sometimes stand out and cause vocals to sound harsh and unpleasant in a mix.
+To address this issue, you can use a De-Esser or a multi-band compressor with an automatic release time or one that matches the BPM of the song.

 De-Esser to control harshness of the vocal.